pmeletis/panoptic_parts/docs/source/generate_results.md

 # Generate part-aware panoptic segmentation results

 Here, we provide a guide for generating Part-aware Panoptic Segmentation (PPS) results as in in our CVPR paper.

+After publication we fixed a regression in the PartPQ metric (integrated in v2.x release of `panoptic_parts` package), which results in a slight increase of the PartPQ results.
+The correct results are provided in the [CVPR 2021 Errata](errata_cvpr2021.md).

 ## Prepare EvalSpec and dataset information
 Before generating the Part-aware Panoptic Segmentation (PPS) results, you have to specify the dataset you wish to do this for.
 This consists of two parts: